danielkingori/phoenix/infra/README.md

 ./lakes/provision.sh
 ```

+## Ways of working
+The running of these scripts should be done with caution.
+Many of the delete script will not ask before
+deleting resources and data.

+In general these scripts should document the resources that have been provisions and make it easier to change
+the names and properties of resources.

+If there is more time these script should be moved into terraform code.

 ## Notes:
 When you create a new script use ".sh" file extension and run the command:
 `find ./ -type f -iname "*.sh" -exec chmod +x {} \;` to make it executable.